 Performance Optimization - 6.1 [Foreign key association] Foreign key addressization

-Performance Optimization - 5.7 [Traversal technology] Index sorting
+Performance Optimization - 5.8 [Ordered traversal] Index sorting

 The characteristic of foreign key association is that the foreign key of fact table must be associated with the primary key of dimension table.
 Since the primary key is unique, the records of fact table will only be associated with the unique record of dimension table, which is a typical many-to-one association.
 This characteristic should be taken advantage of when optimizing the performance.

-If the amount of data is not very large, both the fact table and the dimension table can be loaded into memory.
-We can build the association relationship first, and then we can refer to the fields of dimension table quickly.
+If the amount of data is not very large, and both the fact table and dimension table can be loaded into memory, we can establish association in advance.
+After that, we can refer to the field of dimension table quickly.

-Suppose that the foreign key p_id in the orders table is associated with the primary key pid of the product table (the foreign key field and the corresponding primary key field are often named the same in the actual design for data table structure, and the small difference is made intentionally here to distinguish), we want to take the product unit price from product table and multiply it by the sales quantity in the order table to obtain the order amount, and then count the total order amount of different manufacturers (also a field in the product table).
+Assume that the foreign key p_id of the order table orders is associated with the primary key pid of the product table product (In actual table structure design, foreign key field is often given the same name as its corresponding primary key field.
+Here they are intentionally given slightly different names for distinction), now we want to take the product unit price from the product and multiply it by the sales quantity in the orders to obtain the order amount, and then calculate the total order amount of different manufacturers (also a field in the product).

 A